apache/flink-web/contribute-documentation.md

 ## Obtain the documentation sources

 Apache Flink's documentation is maintained in the same [git](http://git-scm.com/) repository as the code base.
 This is done to ensure that code and documentation can be easily kept in sync.

-The easiest way to contribute documentation is to fork [Flink's mirrored repository on Github](https://github.com/apache/flink) into your own Github account by clicking on the fork button at the top right.
-If you have no Github account, you can create one for free.
+The easiest way to contribute documentation is to fork [Flink's mirrored repository on GitHub](https://github.com/apache/flink) into your own GitHub account by clicking on the fork button at the top right.
+If you have no GitHub account, you can create one for free.

 Next, clone your fork to your local machine.

 ```
 git clone https://github.com/<your-user-name>/flink.git
 ```